abinit/abinit/doc/tutorial/compilation.md

 !!! important

-    Remember the 0-th rule in software developement: if something does not work as expected and you have followed all the instructions step by step, press restart!
+    Remember the 0-th rule in software developement: if something does not work as expected and you have followed all the instructions step by step, restart the system!

 Now use: